MichaelSefranek/MichaelSefranek.github.io/_posts/2017-02-26-Float Tutorial.md

 image: "/assets/float.jpg"
 ---

-Floats are one of the more curious style features that we use as developers in CSS.
-Part of the mystery behind this display style may have something to do with it's name, especially if you are fairly new to developing in HTML and CSS. ___Float___ seems a little bit magical, doesn't it?
+Floats are one of the more style elements that we use as developers in CSS.
+Part of the mystery behind this display style may have something to do with it's name, especially if you are fairly new to developing in HTML and CSS. ___Float___ seems ambiguous if no a little bit _magical_, doesn't it?

 As developers we tend to try things, and stick with what works, sometimes forgetting the actual _meaning_ and mechanics behind the tools we are using.
-With a name like float we can be left wondering how should I plan to use this tool?

 A float is a display style, specifically to create a "wrapping" effect like you see in newspaper or magazine articles.
-Let's start with an example.
-Say I have a block of text inside p tags.
+The best way is to illustrate with examples:

-Now to experiment, let me make a new div, give it some dimensions and a background color, and give it float left.
+Lets make a new div, give it some dimensions and a background color, and give it float left.
 Our div looks like this:

 <div style="height:30px;width:30px;background-color:blue;float:left;"></div>